Malekz/Project_Memory_Card_Game/README.md

 https://malekz.github.io/udacity-memory-card-game/

-Here is a game preview
+Here is a preview photo for the game when two cards match.
 ![A](img/preview.png)
 ## How The Game Works